Alex Skolnick: Early life

 Skolnick was born and raised in Berkeley, California, in a non-traditional Jewish family.
 His parents, Jerome Skolnick and Arlene, both PhD graduates from Yale University, taught sociology at New York University and University of California, Berkeley.

-Skolnick began playing guitar at age nine.
-He was influenced by Eddie Van Halen, Jeff Beck, Jimi Hendrix, Eric Clapton, Johnny Winter, Randy Rhoads, Michael Schenker, Yngwie Malmsteen, Kiss, and Scorpions.
-He was a student of guitarist Joe Satriani.

 Career in music

 Testament

-Skolnick joined the San Francisco Bay Area thrash metal band Testament, then-called Legacy, in 1984 as the replacement of original guitarist Derrick Ramirez.
-Skolnick was just eighteen years old when he recorded his debut album with Testament, The Legacy (1987), which received critical acclaim from both music critics and fans alike.
+Skolnick joined the San Francisco Bay Area thrash metal band Testament, then called Legacy, in 1984 as the replacement of original guitarist Derrick Ramirez.
+Skolnick was eighteen years old when he recorded his debut album with Testament, The Legacy (1987), which received critical acclaim from both music critics and fans alike.
 The band's next four albums, The New Order (1988), Practice What You Preach (1989), Souls of Black (1990) and The Ritual (1992), cemented Testament's reputation as one of the premier bands of the thrash metal genre and nearly gave them the same level of popularity as the "Big Four" (Metallica, Megadeth, Slayer and Anthrax).
-In late 1992, several months after the release of The Ritual, Skolnick opted to leave the band, citing his weariness of playing thrash metal music and his desire to explore musically outside of Testament as the reasons behind his departure.
+In late 1992, several months after the release of The Ritual, Skolnick left the band, citing his weariness of playing thrash metal music and his desire to explore musically outside of Testament as the reasons behind his departure.

-Skolnick returned briefly to Testament by re-recording old material for their ninth album First Strike Still Deadly, as well as the Thrash of the Titans performance in 2001.
+Skolnick returned briefly to Testament by re-recording old material for their ninth album, First Strike Still Deadly, as well as the Thrash of the Titans performance in 2001.
 He officially rejoined the band in 2005 for a short European tour with some American dates appended.
 A CD/DVD release was put together from the London show of May 8, 2005.
 On April 29, 2008, Testament released The Formation of Damnation, its first studio album with original material in nine years and with Skolnick in sixteen years.
 Their next album, Dark Roots of Earth (2012), debuted at No. 12 on the Billboard Top 200 Albums chart, at No.1 on the Billboard Hard Rock and Rock albums chart, and No. 9 on the World Chart.
-Skolnick has since recorded two more albums with Testament, Brotherhood of the Snake (2016) and Titans of Creation (2020).
+Skolnick has since recorded three more albums with Testament, Brotherhood of the Snake (2016), Titans of Creation (2020) and Para Bellum (2025).